btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

 ## What if I have a problem with a paid invoice?

 BTCPay Server is an open-source self-hosted software stack, not a company.
 The community and contributors behind BTCPay Server have no control over who uses the software or how they use it.
-If you paid an invoice to a merchant and didn't receive the product/service you paid for, please contact the merchant directly to see what happened.
+If you paid an invoice to a merchant and have a problem with your order, please contact the merchant directly to see what happened.

 ## Where can I get help and support?